 How to Change Auto-Restart Deadline for Updates using Registry Editor?

-If you’re running Windows 11/10 Home or due for some reason, you won’t have access to the Local Group Policy Editor; you can change the default restart schedule to restart your device to finish installing updates using the Registry Editor.
+If you’re running Windows 11/10 Home or due to some reason, you won’t have access to the Local Group Policy Editor; you can change the default restart schedule to restart your device to finish installing updates using the Registry Editor.

 To change the auto-restart deadline for updates using Registry Editor, do the following:-